shivekchhabra/Machine-Learning-Models/README.md

 	pip install -r requirements.txt

-Use all_models.py as a package by importing it and making an object for AllModels (class)
+Use all_models.py as a package by importing it and making an object for relevant classes.